Shoggato/Shoggato/README.md

 - 👋 Hi, I’m @Shoggato
-- 👀 I’m interested in machine learning and programming useful apps for automation
+- 👀 I’m interested in machine learning and programming useful apps for automation with Python
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript and Rust
 - 💞️ I’m looking to collaborate on web developer projects
 - 📫 How to reach me eeels1986@gmail.com